History

 Marc Tovar MLT-2AB Wooden Clock

-Building this clock was a great learning experience, and it still hangs on my dining room wall.
+Building this clock was a great learning experience.
 However, the engineer in me wanted to see if I could improve on the design, and I set out to design my first clock.

 To design the clock, I needed a Computer Aided Design (CAD) drafting program.
 I chose TurboCAD because it had the basic capabilities that I needed at a reasonable price.
 Next, I needed to understand how to design an escapement mechanism.
 Mark Headrick’s work “Clock and Watch Escapement Mechanisms” came to the rescue.
 This is an amazing resource on the design and mechanics of numerous clock and watch escapements.
 My first clock – Cedar Clock 1 – was heavily influenced by Marc Tovar’s MTL-2AB clock, but the escapement and wheels are all original.